benjaminheng/knowledge-base/content/leadership.md

 documents, it'll start to trickle down to the rest of the organization.
 Pretty soon you'll start to notice other people adopting aspects of your document structure.

+## On responsibilities

+One of the responsibilities as a tech lead is to insulate the rest of the team from unnecessary meetings and discussions.
+I believe that engineering teams should be involved in product exploration.
+It makes for a better product.
+However involving the wider engineering team too early only serves to distract them from their work.
+The tech lead should participate in early exploratory discussions with product.
+The tech lead should summarize these early discussions and present them to the team for asynchronous discussion (over Slack, email, etc.).
+This way the team can contribute to early-stage product exploration without having to sit in hour-long meetings.